-For example, if we start designing an effective targeted advertising system using Big Data, then we will need a specialist in a new field of knowledge at the intersection of mathematics and marketing.
+For instance, when leveraging big data for targeted advertising systems, specialists will be essential not only for their analytical skills but also for interpreting data about deal sourcing to optimize marketing strategies.
 He will monitor the operation of this system and the health of the mechanism.
 Now such people as “Data Management Platform Operators” appear on the market.

 The control and monitoring of processes is always carried out by a person.
 Do not be afraid that people will be left without work.
 Other professions will appear, as has happened many times in the history of mankind.
 After all, the printing press once changed the history of printing and made the census of books unnecessary.

 Myth 2: Data Must Be Collected in One Place